https://www.google.com/amp/s/www.bbc.co.uk/news/amp/business-52483453

 Website Link:

-Tiny Happy People helps develop your child’s communication skills.
-Explore simple activities and play ideas, also lots of tips and advice.
+People helps develop your child’s communication skills.
+Explore simple activities and play ideas,

 Website Link:

-Scroll down to what age is your child (birth – 4) and learn more including videos and stories and games.
+down to what age is your child (birth – 4) and learn more including videos

-An online resources of fantastic remote services that libraries are delivering to people across the country.
-The website pulls together some of the excellent rhyme times, story times and Lego clubs to keep children engaged and support early literacy and creative thinking.
+that libraries are delivering to people across the country.
+The website pulls together some of the

 Apps for 2 to 5 year olds